 People that choose to be vegan mainly to help reduce their impact on the environment are the happiest.
 These people report an average happiness rating of 7.72.

-People that are vegan in order to counter animal cruelty are the least happy, with an average happiness of 6.77.
+People that are vegan in order to counter animal cruelty are the least happy, with an average happiness rating of 6.77.
 This specific group of people even reported slightly lower happiness ratings than meat-eaters (-0.03).

 Is the world becoming more accepting of veganism?